top of page

 Spanning five decades and three generations, The Dala Horse’s Daughters traces the cost of secrecy, the long shadow of first love, and one woman’s desperate bid for redemption.

-In 1970s rural Minnesota, Ronja, a former Swedish con artist, is determined to raise her daughter, Ulla, far from the life she fled—but the past she escaped refuses to let go.
+In 1970s rural Minnesota, Ronja, a former Swedish con artist, is determined to raise her daughter, Ulla, far from the life she fled, clinging to the belief that a lie protects better than truth.

-Nearly two decades on, Ulla’s daughter, Analise, begins to question the weight of an inherited silence when she falls for Linnea’s son.
-As old wounds reopen, the next generation is pulled into a legacy of secrecy and lies.
+Nearly twenty years later, Ulla’s daughter, Analise, falls for Linnea’s son.
+Their love splits open old wounds, dragging the next generation into a legacy of secrecy and lies.

 Now terminally ill and running out of time, Linnea is determined to reckon with the irrevocable consequences of her actions decades earlier.
-Her only hope for atonement is to give Ulla the truth she was denied—a truth that begins with a long-forgotten object: a Swedish Dala horse bound to a past Ronja fought to bury.
+Her only hope for atonement is to reveal the truth Ulla was denied, a truth tied to a long-forgotten Swedish Dala Horse and the past Ronja fought to bury.

 B (2).png